xsivan/gabot/index.md

 > `-yt status`
 > `-tw status`

-Use these commands to find out if you have twich and youtube notifications on or off.
+Use these commands to find out if you have twitch and youtube notifications on or off.

 ---